Grover Tourism Development Authority (TDA)

 The Grover TDA Minutes - Initially DRAFT minutes may be showcased to the public until they are accepted and presented into official status at the meeting held every last Tuesday of the quarter at the Grover Town Hall.
 Here are the archived TDA minutes for each month.
 Archives are only completed twice annually but agendas or minutes can be emailed to any requestor as well as viewed at Town Hall.
 Minutes from the previous meeting are presented at the NEXT meeting for approval.
 We do always invite you to come to our meetings with your good ideas and financial needs!

 Minutes for 2013: Jan, Feb, Mar, Apr, May, Jun Special Budget Meeting held and Jun regular meeting, Jul, Aug, Sep meeting postponed due to meeting with NC state, Oct meeting postponed awaiting new board members to be assigned - planning discussions held, Nov meeting postponed awaiting new board members to be assigned, Dec postponed due to ice and storm damage in town.
-You can hover over any PDF to reveal which month it is for and look at the bottom left corner of your screen, while hovering.
+We continue to look for a citizen to purchase and ride a large wheeled bike for events featured left).

 Grover TDA Financial items, budgets and more